 We are still making new loans, however please be aware that with the Governor’s shutdown, certain services are not available to the credit union, such as the Department of Motor Vehicles (DMV) in both Pennsylvania and New York, our group of approved Real Estate Appraisers, Abstract (Search) Companies and Attorneys.
 We will take your application for credit, however in certain situations may need to delay the processing and closing of your loan.

-To apply for an Unsecured Loan: Click here
+You can apply for an Unsecured Loan by Clicking here

 We appreciate your understanding.
 And remember, we’ll get through this together!

 Let us start out by saying we are here to help you get through this!
 We value each and everyone one of your relations and will do whatever we can to assist you with getting through these unprecedented times.

 The Small Business Administration has started offering low interest rate disaster loans to both New York State and Pennsylvania’s small businesses.
 These loans are called “Economic Injury Disaster Loans” and are meant to help small businesses with meeting their ordinary and necessary financial obligations that cannot be met as a direct result of this “disaster.”

 The maximum interest rate for this program is 3.75%, the maximum term is up to 30 years, and the maximum borrowing amount is up to $2MM.